wforney/net-ipfs-core/README.md

 ### MultiAddress

 A standard way to represent a networks address that supports [multiple network protocols](https://github.com/multiformats/multiaddr).
 It is represented as a series of tuples, a protocol code and an optional value.
-For example, an IPFS file at a sepcific address over ipv4 and tcp is
+For example, an IPFS file at a specific address over ipv4 and tcp is

     /ip4/10.1.10.10/tcp/80/ipfs/QmVcSqVEsvm5RR9mBLjwpb2XjFVn5bPdPL69mL8PH45pPC